qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - I would like to delete my account.
 I have already canceled what I needed to cancel.
 - How do I cancel my account with you?
 - I would like to cancel my account
+- I've accidentally downloaded and signed up for Edison Assistant instead of Email.
+How do I cancel my Assistant account?

 ## intent:zero_inbox
 - What is Inbox Zero?